 Now, the next thing you might be wondering is how expensive are the attractions in Sydney?
 Yes like any city there are certain things that will cost a lot.
 But also, Sydney has so much more to offer you.
 Why not spend a bit of time walking around the city and taking in the character?
-Australia has such a relaxed atmosphere and even in the biggest cities nothing seems rushed like in London for example.
+Australia has such a relaxed atmosphere and even in the biggest cities, like Sydney or Melbourne, nothing seems rushed like in London for example.

 There are plenty of free things to do in Sydney such as museums or live music at the Opera House Bar.
 There are also lots of natural areas within easy traveling distance.
 From Sydney, you can easily get to the blue mountains, botanical gardens and many different beaches.
-I will be writing a post about all the free things you can do in Sydney at a later date.
-Subscribe to our mailing list to be informed about this and future posts.
 There are plenty of low-cost attractions perfect for those traveling on a budget.
 Don’t miss the Chinese garden of friendship which is only $6 (or $3 for students or children) to visit.
 It’s one of my favourite places in Sydney and a real hidden gem right in the centre of the city.

 For the more expensive things, always look for ways to make it cheaper.
 If you’re staying in a hostel (or you’re studying abroad like I was) there may be group outings at a discounted price.
 My university ran several trips including horse riding, visiting the blue mountains, climbing the harbour bridge and coastal walks.
 Keep an eye on notice boards or ask in the reception of your hostel to see if anything like this is available.